 What is assistive technology?
 Screen readers and other tools

-Anyone in the accessibility field has probably heard of assistive technology (AT).
-The federal government definition of assistive technology derives from the Technology Related Assistance to Individuals with Disabilities Act of 1988 (Tech Act).
-It describes an assistive technology device as “any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.”
+The federal government defines assistive technology based on the Technology-Related Assistance to Individuals with Disabilities Act of 1988 (Tech Act).
+According to this act, an assistive technology device is “any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.”
+This definition underscores the importance of assistive technology in enhancing accessibility and fostering inclusivity in various aspects of life.

 Types of digital accessibility assistive technology